bewillcott/bewsoftware-mdj-plugin/src/docs/index.md

 # ${document.name}

-This plugin is a wrapper for the BEWSoftware MDj Cli program which processes markdown files into html files.
+This plugin is a wrapper for the BEWSoftware MDj CLI program which processes Markdown files into HTML files.

 This plugin has six goals:

 - <b>clean</b>:
-Delete the &lt;destination&gt; directory (default: "`target/docs`").
+Deletes the &lt;destination&gt; directory (default: "`target/docs`").

 - <b>help</b>:
 Auto generated during build.